 Here are a few smart strategies to use your job to help prepare you for starting your own successful business:

 Learn how to network, and then grow your network everywhere, inside and outside the company, as broadly and as diversely as possible.
 Help your network to get to know you and see how good you are at your job.

 Network with your suppliers, contractors, customers, and other employees.
 There is a good chance that you might need these people after you leave your job and start your own business, possibly as mentors, partners, employees, and customers.

 Strategy #2.
 Take On More Responsibilities

-If you want to move up, try to take on more responsibilities of the job you want.
-Demonstrate to management that you are someone who can step in wherever and whenever needed.
+If you want to move up, try to take on more responsibilities for the job you want.
+Demonstrate to management that you’re someone who can step in wherever and whenever needed.
 They will start to see you differently.
-The entire company, management and employees, will respect you more and come to depend on you and your abilities.
+The entire company, management, and employees will respect you more and come to depend on you and your abilities.

 Strategy #3.
 Help Others